MESSAGE & STIGMA TRAINING

 He currently serves as Program Coordinator of Recovery Initiatives at the Governor’s Institute on Substance Abuse in Raleigh, NC.
 He has been licensed/certified in various states including New Mexico, Minnesota, Texas and North Carolina and has also gone beyond recovery and treatment into the study of healing in all its aspects, beginning with nutrition, energy systems (Polarity, Radix, and Craniosacral) and core strength training.
 His desire is to understand and communicate a holistic approach to healing and to cultivate a sense of history, allowing him to place issues within their broader historical context.
 His interest and passion is the intersection of psychology, communication and spirituality.
 Years working with Native tribes in New Mexico grew this perspective leading to presentations on the bigger picture, starting with Recovery Oriented Systems of Care, coupled with greater visibility for Recovery.
 Through the doorway of Recovery Community Messaging presentations, he is able to synthesize this broad view into a snapshot of solutions, amplifying the beauty of a Recovery Oriented System of Care.
 It is through this prism, speaking truth to power, that solutions to national problems can be found.

 Credit Hours: 3 Hours Pre-Approved NCSAPPB.

-This course is FREE.
-Register by emailing: email@example.com Type “Recovery Messaging” in the subject line and include your full name and contact information (including phone number) in the body of the email.
+This course is FREE for charities, nonprofit organizations and individuals.
+You can register for free by emailing: email@example.com.
+Type “Recovery Messaging” in the subject line and include your full name and contact information (including phone number) in the body of the email.

 The Impact of Labels and Stigma